First off – I’m so happy I switched. I was definitely worth the transition.

 With shared hosting plans – you are really talking about a buck here and a penny there – but nevertheless, HostGator really stood out – especially when I factored in their features (like unlimited everything for their Baby Plan).

-Their default discount is 20% off the first year – but I used a promo code like swampland25 to get 25% the first year.
+Their default discount is 20% off the first year – but I you can use this link to get a 45% discount.
 So the Baby Plan was $4.86/mo.
 Next year, it’s only going to pop up to $7.63/mo.

 They have a Hatchling Plan that’s even cheaper(!) if you only need 1 domain.